RubaXa/DEL/README.md

 ```

 ### Warning
-`selectors` — does not support html-attributes, olny id, tagName and classNames
+`selectors` — does not support html-attributes, only id, tagName and classNames

 ```js
 // Support